 I am a final year PhD student at the Max-Planck Insitut für Mathematik, under supervision of Peter Teichner.
 My studies are funded by the Max Planck Society, and I am a member of the International Max Planck Research School on Moduli Spaces (IMPRS).
 I have previously studied in Belgrade (Serbia) and Cambridge (UK).

 My interests include knot theory, 4-manifolds, embedding calculus, operads, graph complexes.

-For more details, have a look at the tabs on the left.
+For more details, see my CV or have a look at the tabs on the left.

 I like thinking about knots, 4-manifolds, surfaces inside, and in general about topology in low dimensions!
 However, I also believe that formalism and tools of higher topology, i.e. homotopy theory, higher categories, TFT’s, operads, as well as combinatorics of Feynman diagrams and configuration spaces, should merge together to give even more insight about low-dimensional manifolds.

 In my thesis I am looking at finite type invariants of knots and their relation to the embedding calculus of Goodwillie and Weiss.
 Below I give a short introduction into this topic; more about my research can be found in the tab ''Papers and Talks''.